danemasen/perlfetch/README.md

 - Place `perlfetch` in your $PATH (such as `/usr/local/bin`)

 ## Customization
-Currently Perlfetch only supports one environment variable (PERLFETCH_NO_COLOR) that can be used to customize it a bit.
+Currently Perlfetch only supports one environment variable (NO_COLOR) that can be used to customize it a bit.
 To make Perlfetch print without colors:

 - Add `export NO_COLOR=1` to your `.bashrc` (or `.bash_profile`) or `.zshrc`